Nirvana's 'Smells Like Teen Spirit' reaches one billion views on YouTube

 The beloved independent record store posted photos of the folded, yellowing cheque to Instagram.
 As the caption points out, the cheque from BMI (Broadcast Music, Inc) was dated March 6, 1991, six months before the release of Nirvana’s landmark album, ‘Nevermind’.
 At that point, the only full-length studio record the band had released was ‘Bleach’.

-Meanwhile, the green cardigan Kurt Cobain wore during Nirvana‘s iconic MTV Unplugged performance has sold at auction for $334,000 (£260,000).
+Meanwhile, the green cardigan Kurt Cobain wore during Nirvana‘s iconic MTV Unplugged performance has sold at auction for $334,000 (AUD 487,420).

 Aside from the sale amount exceeding expectations – it was estimated to sell at somewhere between $200,000 and $300,000 – it is also now the most expensive cardigan ever sold at auction, according to Julien’s Auctions, who held the event.